 Here are my top 10 tips to decrease stress

-- When we laugh, our cortisol levels drop and serotonin (our mood-boosting neurotransmitter) increases.
-It’s the fastest and easiest way to stop stress fast.
+- Laugh!
+When we laugh, our cortisol levels drop and serotonin (our mood-boosting neurotransmitter) increases.
+It’s the easiest way to stop stress fast.
 And, remember, smile lines are so much sexier than frown lines!

-- This might seem like a simple task, but most people don’t know how to breathe to relieve stress.
+- Take a breath.
+This might seem like a simple task, but most people don’t know how to breathe to relieve stress.
 The first step is to be aware of your breathing.
 Next, take deep breaths that expand your chest and belly while relaxing your muscles in your neck and shoulders.
-(Tip: try counting to 10 breathing inward and then another 10 count breathing out.)
+(Tip: try counting to 10 while breathing in and then another 10 count while breathing out.)

-- It only takes a few minutes and can quickly reduce stress.
-Close your eyes and picture a scene you love such as a beach, mountaintop, or picnic spot, and sit quietly to fully experience the beauty, serenity and joy it brings.
-If you have skin issues, you can also visualize healing of your tissues and healthy, glowing skin taking over.
+- Practice visualization.
+It only takes a few minutes and can reduce stress quickly.
+Close your eyes and picture a scene you love, such as a beach, mountaintop, or picnic spot, and sit quietly to fully experience the beauty, serenity, and joy it brings.
+If you have skin issues, you can also visualize the healing of your tissues and healthy, glowing skin taking over.